hantswilliams/book-healthinformatics-datascience/docs/Ch2/distributed-computation.md

 sidebar_position: 3
 ---

-# 2.3 Distributed Computation with Dask, Ray, and Modin in Health Informatics
+# 2.3 Distributed Computation with Dask, Ray, and Modin for Big Data

 ## Intro

-As previously discussed, POLARS is the next step up in the chain for dealing with big data, but still all on your own location machine.

-Once you have a dataset that potentially exceeds the size of your own machine, its now time to look at other solutions that can handle distributed computing.
+For truly big health informatics datasets reaching into the billions of records, distributed computing frameworks like Dask, Ray, and Modin become essential.
+These tools leverage clusters of machines to break down data processing tasks into smaller units that can be executed in parallel.
+By distributing the workload across multiple nodes, these frameworks overcome memory limitations and enable efficient handling of vast datasets, ensuring high-performance data analysis and processing.

 For those gargantuan health datasets, Dask, Ray, and Modin come to the rescue:
 - **Scaling Pandas**: These libraries enhance Pandas' capabilities, allowing it to handle large-scale health data smoothly.